Live Scan Fingerprinting

 1) Background Checks

 Program Staff include all individuals (including employees, students, faculty, volunteers, etc.) who will be working directly with, supervising, chaperoning or otherwise overseeing minors in Stanford-sponsored programs or activities.
 All Program Staff must complete and clear a Live Scan background check prior to the program or activity start date, in accordance with the Protection of Minors Policy.
 Newly hired employees must complete a HireRight background check prior to their first day of work and a Live Scan background check prior to the program or activity start date (if later), in accordance with the Stanford University Background Check Policy.

-If any Program Staff completed and cleared a Live Scan background check for Stanford in the past, they may not be required to complete it again.
+If Program Staff previously cleared a Live Scan background check for Stanford and subsequently left the university, they may be required to complete the Live Scan background check again upon their return.
 Note that Live Scan background checks completed for other organizations are not valid for Stanford’s purposes, as results cannot be shared with Stanford.

 Program Sponsors are responsible for ensuring that Program Staff have cleared the required background checks.
 Program Sponsors and Program Administrators will be able to confirm whether Program Staff have cleared the Live Scan background check in the Protection of Minors Management System once they are added to the program or activity.
 Program Staff may also confirm whether they have cleared the Live Scan background check by contacting University Human Resources at (650) 721-4272 or email@example.com.

 - Prior to getting fingerprinted, complete the Live Scan application (note that the pre-populated Live Scan application form cannot be used by Third Party Programs and individuals not affiliated with Stanford).
 Information on how to complete the Live Scan application form, including a sample form, is available in the Live Scan FAQ.